 Catch your child when they display good behaviours and encourage them when they are doing positive things.

 It can be as simple as keeping their toys, sharing their toys or being respectful to the elderly or peers.
-When our child feel affirmed more than being discouraged, it helps them to be more confident in themselves and thus finding less of a need to find pleasure from other external sources such as fondling of their genitals.
+When our child feels affirmed more than being discouraged, it helps them to be more confident in themselves and thus finding less of a need to find pleasure from other external sources such as fondling of their genitals.

 3. Educating ‘Good’ and ‘Bad’ Touch